 The Council is proposing steps to establish a new library for Mangawhai.
-Over the next three years that may include securing a site for the library and planning the development.
+Over the next three years Council proposes to secure a site to develop a new library and plan the development.

 Council has recently looked at potential locations for a new library in Mangawhai.
-While a number of options such as Wood Street and Mangawhai Community Park were considered, Council believes the two locations that provide the best outcome for now and the future to be either in Mangawhai Village or at Mangawhai Central.
+While several options such as Wood Street and Mangawhai Community Park were considered, Council believes the two locations that provide the best outcome for now and the future to be either in Mangawhai Village or at Mangawhai Central.

-The land acquisition and building of a new Library would be funded from a variety of sources; loans, development contributions and financial contributions, anticipated to cost around \$5 million.
+Acquiring land and building a new Library would be funded from a variety of sources; loans, development contributions and financial contributions, anticipated to cost around \$5 million.
+50% of the anticipated cost will impact ratepayers, and the rest will be made through development contributions or other sources of funding.
+This relocation is planned to start in 2025.